 The white pulp is usually shredded like cabbage and braised, but the pulp isn't used when the breadnut is ripe.
 Only the seeds are used at this point, and they can number from a dozen to as many as 150 or so, depending on the size of the fruit.
 The seeds are boiled in salted water for a long period of time, or they may be roasted or steamed.
-Boiling them produces something along the lines of mashed potatoes.
-When the seeds are roasted, they taste like coffee and chocolate — a nice combination, but the seeds also have a reputation for causing temporary digestive difficulties.
+Boiling them produces a consistency somewhere along the lines of mashed potatoes.
+When the seeds are roasted, they taste like coffee and chocolate—a nice combination, but the seeds also have a reputation for causing temporary digestive difficulties.

-Not only is the breadnut healthy, but it's rumored to be an aphrodisiac, too, prompting feelings and urges of physical desire.
-Among other amino acids, it's chock-full of histidine, which is said to invoke sexual excitement.
+Not only is the breadnut healthy, but it's also rumored to be an aphrodisiac, prompting feelings and urges of physical desire.
+Among other amino acids, it's chock-full of histidine which is said to invoke sexual excitement.